 Being able to survive a breakdown in spring, summer or fall is one thing but having to do it in the dead of winter is something totally different.
+Getting Cash for scrap and making sure your home or office is clear of any form of additional danger must be one among the many steps which a person must take.
 Everyone should have an auto warranty or extended car warranty that covers breakdowns and roadside assistance to help get them out of a crisis situation, but what if you had to wait for that rescue to arrive?
 It could be that you are in the midst of a blizzard and you can’t get a signal on your cell phone and there is not a landline in sight.
 What are you supposed to do?
 We listed top 10 emergency items below.

 This is why you should have an emergency kit handy at all times.
 Here are the 10 most important things you should have in your kit, particularly for travel during winter: Continue reading

 Snow chain at the front wheel.
 Photographer: Devchonka.
 (Photo credit: Wikipedia)

 Winter is the most dangerous season for automobiles and presents some of the most challenging road conditions.
 From the moment the temperature hits 7°C, the performance of a tire normally decreases making an accident on the road more likely.
 One way to help increase performance is to use snow chains for those icy road conditions.

 Accidents are unfortunate.
 However, one must always be ready to face any adverse situation on road and be wise enough to know which one to opt for- Urgent Care or Emergency Room Care After a Car Accident? - and do accordingly.
 Visit Heninger Garrison Davis to learn more.